 Who we are

-IAM is an international Christian organisation serving the people of Afghanistan through capacity building in the sectors of Health and Economic Development.
+IAM is an international Christian organisation serving the people of Afghanistan through capacity building in the sectors of Health, Education, Community, and Economic Development.

 IAM began work in Afghanistan in 1966 and is the longest continuously serving NGO in the country.
 In 2011, IAM had 17 projects working in seven provinces, 10 of which focused on development and seven on health.
 IAM's projects include renewable energy, community development, economic development in remote rural areas and poor urban communities, training eye care professionals, and working with the disabled.
 Altogether 160,000 Afghans were helped and 2,000 Afghans received training by IAM in 2011.